ploigos-automated-governance/1-demo/README.md

 ```shell
 oc create -f everything-pipelinerun.yml
 ```

+## Fourth, Exposre Pipeline as a Service an Onboard the Demo Applicaiton

 19. Create the k8s resources for a Pipeline as a Service (EventLister / TriggerTemplate / Route).
 ```shell